pvietlap/JetpackComposeMVVM/README.md

 # Jetpack Compose MVVM

-- Project is a sample app about load data information from Api gitHub and save data though Room database.
+- Project is a sample app for loading data information from the gitHub API and storing data though Android Room database.

 - Architecture : MVVM & Clean Architecture